NL-Cristi/LogCatcher/README.md

   ## The tool __ONLY__ is only for centralizing all logs in one place in a __ZIP__.

-  We recomend you to inspect the zip before shareing it with anyone.
+  We recomend you to inspect the zip before sharing it with anyone.

   The structure of the ZIP should be simillar to the following diagram: